sevenseacat/IntegrateMeTestRLe/doc/considerations.md

 * Possible optimizations include:
   * Batching subscriptions into groups of a certain size or time range, to save hitting the API too many times

+## Competition management

+* In a real app, there would be authentication locking access to the admin namespace.
+Typically I would do this by placing a `before_action` method in the `Admin::ApplicationController` that applies to every action, and checks for an authenticated user.